meelgroup/EntropyEstimation/README.md

 # EntropyEstimation

 A tool to compute Shannon entropy efficiently.
-Based on a paper to be appeared at CAV-2022.
+Based on the paper `A Scalable Entropy Estimator` to be appeared at CAV-2022.

 ## Requirements to run